PROGRESSIAGLOBALGROUP/citizen-reports/.meta/COPILOT_INSTRUCTIONS_UPDATE_2025-11-04.md

 ## Summary

-Updated `.github/copilot-instructions.md` to reflect the **current production state** of the Jantetelco platform.
+Updated `.github/copilot-instructions.md` to reflect the **current production state** of the citizen-reports platform.
 The file now accurately represents how AI agents should interact with this codebase.

 **File Size:** 380 lines (reduced from 1753 by removing aspirational business planning content)
 **Focus:** Technical patterns, workflows, and project-specific conventions